hugollm/react-bootstrap/README.md

     http-server build

 Note: You should see your `index.html` file from `static` directory there, but the bundle script reference will now be a unique hash.
-Styles are included in runtime.
+Styles are contained in the javascript bundle and are included at runtime.

-Since the build command generates unique hashes for the assets (js, css), you can safely heavy cache those, dramatically improving user experience.
+Since the build command generates unique hashes for the javascript bundle, you can safely heavy cache that, dramatically improving user experience.